jstedfast/MimeKit/README.md

     FileName = Path.GetFileName (path)
 };

-// now create the multipart/mixed container to hold the message text and the image var multipart = new Multipart ("mixed");
+// now create the multipart/mixed container to hold the message text and the
+// image attachment
+var multipart = new Multipart ("mixed");
 multipart.Add (body);
 multipart.Add (attachment);